Extending the Range of Robust PCE Inflation Measures: Extending Robust PCE Inflation Measures

 \subsection{PCE Inflation Data}

-We use the underlying data supplements of the National Income and Product Accounts PCE data release \citep{PCE} between January 1959 and October 2022 to construct series for robust inflation measures.\footnote{ The main input for BEA price indexes is the CPI, but unlike the CPI, the PCE is revised when methods change. } The PCE data provide disaggregated price indexes and expenditure weights that cover US consumer spending.
+Our analysis is based on the underlying data supplements of the National Income and Product Accounts PCE data release \citep{PCE} between January 1959 and February 2024 to construct robust inflation series.\footnote{ The main input for BEA price indexes is the CPI, but unlike the CPI, the PCE is revised for historical consistency when methods change enabling our consistent backwards extensions.
+Disaggregated PCE series can be accessed at \url{https://apps.bea.gov/national/Release/XLS/Underlying/Section2All_xls.xlsx}.
+By contrast, extending the median and trimmed mean CPI series is of limited use because the individual CPI component series are not revised when the methodology used to calculate inflation for individual components is changed.
+Changes in methodology can imply significant changes in the volatility of inflation as shown by \citet*{Hazell_Herreno_Nakamura_Steinsson_QJE} and \citet*{Summers_et_al_CPI_2022}. } The PCE data provide disaggregated price indexes and expenditure weights that cover US consumer spending.